 Phone: +84 90 812 11 35

-Express buses are also an option in getting to and from Vung Tau.
-You can visit Phuong Trang (FUTA Busline) office in 274 Pham Ngu Lao St (close to Bui Vien, the backpackers’ area).
+Express buses are also an option for getting to and from Vung Tau.
+You can visit Phuong Trang (FUTA Busline) office at iat274 Pham Ngu Lao St (close to Bui Vien, the backpackers’ area).

 A piece of advice: Book your return trip beforehand or once you arrived in Vung Tau to avoid getting scammed later in the day when you are left with no other option but to purchase a ridiculously priced ticket!